voadosik/Duplicate-Finder/README.md

 ### Duplicate Finder

-TUI application written using Brick library for Haskell programming language.
+TUI application written using Brick library for Haskell.
-It searches for duplicates in a directory specified by user, user can review the groups of duplicates, mark the files for deletion and remove them.
+It searches for duplicates in a directory specified by user.
+User can review the groups of duplicates, mark the files for deletion and remove them.

 ## Features
 - Group navigation of duplicate files